unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

     sleep(5)
 ```

-In the above code snippet, the `http_write()` function handles *all* of the Exosite communication and represents pages of code that you no-longer have to write.
+In the above code snippet, the `http_write()` function handles all of the Exosite communication and represents pages of code you no longer have to write.
 More information on the API library in the `device-client` project documentation.

 # Hosted Applications
 You can write your applications in any language you want.

-**Gateway Engine doesn't care which language your application is written in.**

 Exosite understands that every IoT application is different and that every situation is different.
 The fact that Gateway Engine is written in Python does not preclude a developer from writing the actual business application in Java, Perl, C, or even BASH.
 If you compile your application from C, or use interpreted languages like Python or Perl, Gateway Engine will still work with your application.
-This is because Gateway Engine operates at the *process* level.
+This is because Gateway Engine operates at the process level.
 If the application runs as a process on the gateway, Gateway Engine will work with it just fine.

 # Example
-What do we mean by 'application'?
+What exactly is an application"?

-For example, let's say you are a developer at a company that makes temperature sensors.
-The sensors report their data over Bluetooth Low Energy so you will need an internet gateway with a BLE radio.
+For example, say you are a developer at a company that makes temperature sensors.
+The sensors report their data over Bluetooth Low Energy (BLE), so you will need an Internet gateway with a BLE radio.
 Now you need to write an application to run on the gateway that collects data from any number of these temperature sensors.
-This BLE application is what you want to develop, debug and test.
-You don't want to spend your time writing an HTTP library for interacting with Exosite's OnePlatform APIs.
-You don't want to spend your time writing scripts that restart the temperature sensor application if it crashes, or rotating log files if they get too large.
+This BLE application is what you want to develop, debug, and test.
+You do not want to spend your time writing an HTTP library for interacting with Exosite's OnePlatform APIs.
+You do not want to spend your time writing scripts that restart the temperature sensor application if it crashes, or rotating log files if they get too large.
 You just want to write the application that collects sensor data and reports it.

 ```
 # /usr/local/bin/temp_app.v1/temp_app.cfg